Dreambound

 coach

-• You must be at least 18 years old, with a high school diploma or equivalent (GED), and pass a background check or fingerprinting.
+• To become a CMA in Illinois, you must hold an active CNA certification with 2,000 hours of experience, be at least 18 years old, hold a high school diploma or GED, and pass a background check.

-• CMA training programs in Illinois typically include 60 hours of classroom training and 40 hours of hands-on clinical experience.
+• The medication aide classes in Illinois consist of 60 hours of classroom instruction and 40 hours of clinical training, typically completed within 8-10 weeks.

 Article continues after recommendations